 Before beginning any fitness program, you must check with your doctor to reduce and avoid injury.
 By performing any fitness exercises, you are performing them at your own risk. endlesssummerfitness.com will not be responsible or liable for any injury or harm you sustain due to our fitness program, online fitness videos, or information shared on our website.
 This includes emails, videos, and text.

-Bing Copilot, AI software, GPT-4, partially generated this article.
+Bing Copilot, an AI software, GPT-4, partially generated this article.
 Endless Summer Fitness will continue experimenting with similar software; however, our author will create most articles and fitness programs.

 Leave a Comment